gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 This provides a buffer period that can help catch obvious malicious packages before they reach your systems.
 Think of it as letting others be the "canaries in the coal mine."
-Note that both flags rely on the package index reporting accurate upload timestamps — they're one layer, not a guarantee.
+Note that both flags rely on the package index reporting accurate upload timestamps - they are one layer, not a guarantee.

-**Limitations**: Delayed ingestion won't catch sophisticated attacks that evade detection, doesn't protect against vulnerabilities in packages you're already using, and delays access to security patches (you might need to expedite critical fixes).
-It's one layer of defense, not a complete solution.
+**Limitations**: Delayed ingestion will not catch sophisticated attacks that evade detection, does not protect against vulnerabilities in packages you are already using, and delays access to security patches (you might need to expedite critical fixes).
+It is one layer of defense, not a complete solution.

 ### For Organizations